Consolidating and curating datasets for ash genomics

 Research outcome Adaptation

-- Re-annotating new ash genome reference sequences in collaboration with the University of Kentucky and using this to seek more genes associated with resistance to emerald ash borer.
+- Re-annotate new ash genome reference sequences in collaboration with the University of Kentucky and using this to seek more genes associated with resistance to emerald ash borer.

-- Re-analysis of previous ash dieback GWAS datasets using the new reference assemblies, to more fully understand the basis for ash dieback resistance.
+- Re-analyse previous ash dieback genome wide association study (GWAS) datasets using the new reference assemblies, to more fully understand the basis for ash dieback resistance.

-- Further analysis of the evolution of the genus Fraxinus using new genome assemblies.
+- Further analyse the evolution of the genus Fraxinus using new genome assemblies.

-- Enhancing the accessibility of this data for the use of other groups.
+- Enhance the accessibility of this data for the use of other groups.

 - A scientific paper on natural selection for ash dieback resistance in Marden Park Wood.